-Beachie Bean's is a small coffee shop with a huge eclectic atmosphere and is hands down one of our favorite hangouts when we visit New Smyrna Beach!
-Where else could you have coffee under surfboards as larger than life Elvis strikes a pose?
+Beachie Bean’s is a small coffee shop with a huge eclectic atmosphere and is hands-down one of our favorite hangouts when we visit New Smyrna Beach!
+Where else could you have coffee under surfboards as a larger-than-life Elvis strikes a pose?
 And the coffee?
 Fresh deliciousness every time!

 Little Drug Company

 The Little Drug Company opened its doors in 1922 and is a slice of history and nostalgia in the center of historic Canal Street.

 Walking through the double glass doors of the Little Drug Company takes you back in time to the simpler days when life was slower, people would meet at the corner store and chat about the goings-on in town, and kids would wander the aisles in search of their next toy or favorite candy.

 Stop into the Little Drug Company and head to the soda fountain for a milkshake, ice cream soda, sundae, or a quick bite.
 The menu offers standard fountain fare: sandwiches, burgers, and hotdogs with a few surprises mixed in.

 Norwood’s Restaurant & Treehouse Bar

 Located just over the South Causeway, Norwood’s Restaurant & Treehouse Bar specializes in seafood, but you can also find salad, steak, and pasta on the menu.
 Its whimsical Treehouse Bar makes for a great date night spot.

 The Salty Mermaid Oceanfront Hotel is just south of Flagler Avenue.
 This small, privately owned boutique hotel oozes luxury.